cunningham-lab/neurocaas/docs/source/develop/clidevguide.rst

    neurocaas-contrib remote get-ip

-Note that if you restart your development instance, the requested timeout will be reset (default is 1 hour again).
+Note that if you restart your instance, the requested timeout will be reset (default is 1 hour again).
 If you ever need to check how much time you have left, you can call:

 .. code-block::